numpy/numpy.org/content/en/learn.md

 ## NumPy Tutorials

-The official set of tutorials and educational materials by the NumPy community is [NumPy Tutorials](https://numpy.org/numpy-tutorials).
+You can find a set of tutorials and educational materials by the NumPy community at [NumPy Tutorials](https://numpy.org/numpy-tutorials).
 The goal of this page is to provide high-quality resources by the NumPy project, both for self-learning and for teaching classes with, in the format of Jupyter Notebooks.
 If you’re interested in adding your own content, check the [numpy-tutorials repository on GitHub](https://github.com/numpy/numpy-tutorials).

 ***